 HOW DO YOU GET FUNDING?

-Eden’s Glory is fully a donor-supported organization.
+Eden’s Glory is a fully donor-supported organization.
 We do not receive money from the government.
 We have been awarded some grants and we benefit from the pro-bono services many professionals offer to us.
 However, the vast majority of our funding comes from people just like you!
 We are always looking for more business partnerships and monthly donors.
 It is our joy to keep our donors up to date on what is happening at the home through our e-newsletter.
-If you want to be a part of our donor family, please click the Donate ta
+If you want to be a part of our donor family, please click on Invest Today.

 HOW LONG DO THE WOMEN STAY?